-This is a new model for philanthropy: one in which partners invest unprecedented sums of capital for nonprofits to rapidly scale up solutions with the demonstrated potential to solve the biggest problems confronting America’s young people.
+This is a new model for philanthropy: one in which partners invest unprecedented sums of capital for nonprofits to rapidly scale up solutions with the demonstrated potential to solve the biggest problems confronting America’s young people and families.

 Blue Meridian has raised over $1.7 billion to date and we welcome new partners seeking to invest significant capital.